douglasgreen/duolingo/esperanto/vocab.md

 - the cousin - la kuzo
 - the cow - la bovino
 - the crocodile - la krokodilo
-- the cup - la taso
+- the cup; the mug - la taso
 - the dad - la paĉjo
 - the dance - la danco*
 - the daughter - la filio